 Nido at a Glance

 Nido de Aguilas was founded in 1934 as a private, co-educational, non-sectarian, non-profit day school rooted in the best traditions of Chilean and North American education.
-Today, Nido serves over 1770 students from more than 50 countries and offers a comprehensive liberal arts, college preparatory educational program from Early Childhood (age three) through Grade 12.
+Today, Nido serves over 1600 students from 50 countries and offers a comprehensive liberal arts, college preparatory educational program from Early Years (age three) through Grade 12.
 Nido serves the international business and diplomatic community of Santiago, as well as local students seeking an English-language, U.S.-style education.
-Current student enrollment is composed of 17% from the U.S., 43% from the host country Chile, and 40% from other countries.
+Current student enrollment is composed of 13% from the U.S., 47% from the host country Chile, and 40% from other countries.

 All classes are taught in English except for Spanish language classes, which are required at all grade levels from Kinder 2 to Grade 12.
-Nido offers English-language acquisition support for non-native English speakers with limited proficiency, although entrance to Upper Elementary, Middle, and High School grades require prerequisite levels of English proficiency.
+Nido offers English-language acquisition support for students who do not have a high level of English proficiency, although entrance to Upper Elementary, Middle, and High School grades require prerequisite levels of English proficiency.
 The school offers limited learning support for children with learning differences.